This document is for a development version of Ceph.

-The report will be acknowledged within three business days or less.
+The report will be acknowledged within three business days.

-The team will investigate and update the email thread with relevant information and may ask for additional information or guidance surrounding the reported issue.
+The team will investigate the reported issue and will update the email thread with relevant information.
+The team may ask for additional information regarding the reported issue.

 If the team does not confirm the report, no further action will be taken and the issue will be closed.

-If the team confirms the report, a unique CVE identifier will be assigned and shared with the reporter.
-The team will take action to fix the issue.
+If the report is confirmed by Ceph team members, a unique CVE identifier will be assigned to the report and then shared with the reporter.
+The Ceph security team will start working on a fix.

 If a reporter has no disclosure date in mind, a Ceph security team member will coordinate a release date (CRD) with the list members and share the mutually agreed disclosure date with the reporter.